libreForms/libreForms-flask/README.md

 ## Abstraction Layer

-libreForms is a set of rules, or an abstraction layer, that provide a simple but highly extensible method of building browser-based forms in Python.
-To accomplish this, libreForms defines the structure of a configuration file to store all the information needed to generate a browser-based form and parse form data into a cohesive data structure while accounting for additional features an organization might want to add.
+libreForms constitutes a set of rules, or an abstraction layer, that can be used to build browser-based forms in Python.
+To accomplish this, the specification describes a configuration file that stores all the information needed to generate forms and parse form data into a cohesive data structure while accounting for additional features an organization might want to add.

-The libreForms abstraction layer is defined in ```libreforms/__init__.py``` and, when used in conjuction with the web application, it expects organizations will overwrite the default form used to illustrate the rules by adding a file called ```libreforms/add_ons.py```.
-At this time, the abstraction layer can handle the "text", "password", "radio", "checkbox", "date", "hidden", and "number" input types, and can write to Python's str, float, int, and list data types.
+The libreForms specification is defined in ```libreforms/__init__.py``` and, when used in conjuction with the web application, it expects administrators will overwrite the default form used to illustrate the rules by adding a file called ```libreforms/add_ons.py```.
+At this time, the specification can handle the "text", "password", "radio", "checkbox", "date", "hidden", and "number" input types, and can write to Python's str, float, int, and list data types.

 At a high level, the abstraction layer breaks down individual forms into fields and configurations.
 A field must have a unique name, which must employ underscores instead of spaces ("My Form Field" would not work, but "My_Form_Field" is a correct field name).
 Configuration names are preceded by an underscore (eg. "_dashboard" or "_allow_repeats") and allow form administrators to define unique, custom form behavior.
 All built-in configurations default to a value of False.